 No. Anonymity is a key ingredient in Comingle.
 While it might be nice to put names and faces to all the great people who have joined up to help each other, displaying any information about individual members could potentially put personal financial information at risk.

-Comingle retains 2% of the fund to cover the cost of operations and pay its employees.
-Bear in mind, though, that every Comingle employee is also a member, so 7% of their earnings chip into the Comingle Fund as well.
+Comingle retains 1% of the fund to cover the cost of operations and pay its workers.
+Bear in mind, though, that everyone working at Comingle is also a member, so 7% of their earnings chip into the Comingle Fund as well.

 Comingle uses a broad array of fraud detection and prevention techniques to protect our community from abuse.
 In addition to conventional first- and third-party fraud, we also check for a more recent threat called synthetic fraud.
 We are also on the lookout for money-laundering schemes on the part of nefarious organizations.
 So, if we have to ask for a bit of additional information to make sure we know who you are, you’ll know that it’s because we want to protect all of us who are honestly doing our best to help each other out.

 Rest assured that your data is encrypted and protected both in-transit and at rest on our servers by the latest bank-grade security standards and protocols.
 We never see, or store your banking passwords.
 That information remains confidential between you and your bank.
 In addition, our networks and servers are constantly monitored for advanced persistent threat’s (APT’s) and other threats to your data.

 That would definitely shake things up.
 First things first, though.
 Let's get some food on the table we've got before we try building a new one.